fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/readme.md

   * numpy
   * matplotlib

+### Installation

+To get started please begin with

+    $ python setup.install install

+This will install a python module `micromagnetic_standard_problem_FMR` required to generate the figures.

 ## Structure of this repository

 For each software package, we have a directory containing the scripts required